fgs76100/UVM_Simplified/basic/lesson2-driver/README.md

 endclass
 ```

+> This driver is not finished yet.
+In next lesson, we will get it completed.
+>
 ### `apb_pkg.sv`

-> Your should always pack whole dependency together inside a package.
+Your should always pack whole dependency together inside a package.

 ```systemverilog
 package apb_pkg;